nilearn/nilearn/doc/glossary.rst

     Deterministic atlas
-        A deterministic atlas is a hard parcellation of the brain into non-overlaping regions, which were obtained by a wide range of methods.
+        A deterministic atlas is a hard parcellation of the brain into non-overlaping regions, that might have been obtained by segmentation or clustering methods.
         These objects are represented as 3D images of the brain composed of integer values, called 'labels', which define the different regions.
         In such atlases, and contrary to